 Day 4 – Free Day in Castletownbere

-Visit Bere Island with a resident community of 210 people.
+Free Day in Castletownbere to explore Bere Island and follow the Island Loop Ways.
 Walk through open sheep farming country, visiting Ardnakinna Lighthouse and a Martello Tower.
-Or on the mainland, visit Dunboy Castle home to O’Sullivan clan who ruled the area for three centuries.
-Puxley mansion was a 19th century family home of the Puxley’s, who mined copper in the area.
-Bicycles are for hire in Castletownbere for more exploration.
+Or on the mainland, visit Dunboy Castle, home to the O’Sullivan clan who ruled the area for three centuries.

 Day 5 – Castletownebere to Allihies